projectcapsule/capsule/docs/operator/mtb/block-access-to-cluster-resources.md

 **Category:** Control Plane Isolation

-**Description:** Tenants should not be able to view, edit, create, or delete cluster (non-namespaced) resources such Node, ClusterRole, ClusterRoleBinding, etc.
+**Description:** Tenants should not be able to view, edit, create or delete cluster (non-namespaced) resources such Node, ClusterRole, ClusterRoleBinding, etc.

 **Rationale:** Access controls should be configured for tenants so that a tenant cannot list, create, modify or delete cluster resources